What constitutes abandonment of a Rented property?

 If a tenant has abandoned a let property then a landlord has a dilemma.
 If the tenancy has not been surrendered or legally brought to an end and the absent tenant was to return to the let property then the tenant could accuse the landlord of unlawful eviction.
 We have known tenants, although for housing benefit even claim they had the crown jewels in the let property which were now missing.

 In this situation, it may either breach the terms of the landlords insurance or increase the premium due to the added risk to the insurer of covering an empty rental property.

 Concern about the security of the let property?

-Provisions should be put in place to allow a tenant a specified period of time to pick up there belongings.
+Provisions should be put in place to allow a tenant a specified period of time to pick up their belongings.
 It is a landlord’s responsibility to safeguard any of the tenant’s belongings at the property.
-Landlords cannot simply throw the tenants belongings away and it is advisable that if a landlord is moving the tenants belongings then a landlord should take photographs of the condition of the belongings before and after the move.
+Landlords cannot simply throw the tenants belongings away and it is advisable that if a landlord is moving the tenants belongings, then a landlord should take photographs of the condition of the belongings before and after the move.

 A landlord can change the locks of the let property if a landlord is concerned about the security of the property.
-A landlord may have a contractual obligation under there insurance policy to secure the let property.
-If locks have been changed to the let property then the landlord should take all demonstrable steps to ensure if the absent tenant returns they are able contact the landlord and crucially have unfettered access to the let property.
+A landlord may have a contractual obligation under their insurance policy to secure the let property.
+If the locks have been changed to the let property then the landlord should take all demonstrable steps to ensure if the absent tenant returns they are able contact the landlord and crucially have unfettered access to the let property.